chrisliebaer/salvage/README.md

 * `SALVAGE_VOLUME_NAME`: The name of the volume.
 * as well as any additional environment variables specified in the crane configuration.

-salvage will mount the volume at `/salvage/volume` (read-only) and include some meta data at `/salvage/meta`.
+salvage will mount the volume at `/salvage/volume` (read-only) and include some metadata at `/salvage/meta`.
-The crane is expected to backup and restore both of these directories.
+The crane is expected to back up and restore both of these directories.
 The content within the `/salvage/meta` directory is not part of the crane interface, and may change at any time.
 Do not rely on it.
 Any additional volumes will be mounted writable, as specified in the crane configuration.

+# Reporting and monitoring

+Salvage can be configured to call Discord webhooks on certain events.
+Configuration is done on a per-tide basis.
+The following labels can be used to configure Discord webhooks for a tide:

+* `salvage.tides.<name>.report.tide.success`: Called after a tide has been executed successfully.
+* `salvage.tides.<name>.report.tide.failure`: Called after a tide has failed, may provide affected volumes, if the docker daemon was reachable.
+* `salvage.tides.<name>.report.volume.success`: Called after a volume has been backed up successfully.
+* `salvage.tides.<name>.report.volume.failure`: Called after a volume backup has failed.
+* `salvage.tides.<name>.report.method`: The method to use for reporting.
+Can be `POST` or `GET`.
+Using `GET` will not deliver any payload.
+(Default is `POST`)

+# Troubleshooting

+Salvage will write logs to stdout using log4j2.
+If you are familiar with log4j2, you can override its configuration (see log4j2 documentation).
+Otherwise, you can set the `VERBOSE` environment variable to `true` to enable verbose logging.

 # Restrictions